Macek - Director/Story (English Adaptation)

 sanctions against Apartheid were still in place.
 Another hit for the company was

 the 1988 TV special "The Secret Identity Of Jack The Ripper", which was hosted

 by Peter Ustinov and supposedly provided new evidence in the famous murders.
 In

-last couple of years Harmony Gold completed and marketed their newest entry into "Robotech"
+2006, Harmony Gold completed and marketed their first new entry into "Robotech"